tsgates/arch-wiki-markdown/wiki/Emacs.md

 available for many forms of input including commands and filenames.

 The minibuffer also provides a history feature.
-The previous items entered for a command can be recalled using the Up Arrow or C-p.
+The previous items entered for a command can be recalled using the Up Arrow or M-p.

 To exit the minibuffer at any time, press C-g.